adds two numbers

 };

-A variable reference stores its name:
+A variable reference stores only its name:

 class VariableExprAST : public ExprAST {